 Also of interest is that Piney Point - Tall Timbers has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Piney Point - Tall Timbers telecommute to their jobs.
-Overall, about 17.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Piney Point - Tall Timbers is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Piney Point - Tall Timbers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Piney Point - Tall Timbers doesn't have a public transportation system that people use for their commute.

 The education level of Piney Point - Tall Timbers ranks among the highest in the nation.
 Of the 25-and-older adult population in Piney Point - Tall Timbers, 44.13% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.